DataMesh-OpenSource/SolarSystemExplorer/Docs/configurations.md

 <p align="center"><em>Check the Server IP</em></p>
 </p>

 Note that if the Workstation joint multiple networks, it will list all possible IPs, but only the default one displayed here will be used.
 If it is clearly not your IP for the Workstation, you can follow the steps below to reset the server IP for LiveAgent.
-(Once you added your HoloLens to MeshExpert Center and installed the LiveAgent, you can now choose and modify the server IP for LiveAgent.)
+(Once you added your HoloLens to MeshExpert Center and installed the LiveAgent, you can now choose and modify the server IP for LiveAgent in MeshExpert Center.)

+> You have to install the Windows 10 SDK to make this work.
+If you have not done this, see [here](https://github.com/DataMesh-OpenSource/SolarSystemExplorer/blob/master/Docs/software-setup.md#develop-environment).

 <p align="center">